 The Spatial Data Standards for Facilities, Infrastructure, and Environment (SDSFIE) is the single Department of Defense (DoD) spatial standard that supports common implementation and maximizes interoperability for Installation, Environment, and Civil Works Missions.
 It is published as a Logical Data Model (LDM), intended to represent business requirements, entities and relationships.
-The Army IGI&S Program has adopted the DISDI SDSFIE standard (Version 2.6) for installation geospatial data.
+The Army IGI&S Program has adopted the Defense Installations Spatial Data Infrastructure DISDI SDSFIE standard (Version 2.6) for installation geospatial data.

-The Office of the Chief of Staff for Installation Management (OACSIM) Operations Division (DAIM-OD) and Environmental Division (DAIM-ISE) have published a series of Quality Assurance Plans (QAPs) for data layers with a required business case.
-The purpose of developing these QAPs was to comply with the OACSIM and G3 memorandum, “US Army Installation Geospatial Information & Services Data Proponency, Common Installation Picture, and Quality Assurance Plans (QAP),” and to specify required attributes, reduce variances, prescribe acceptable values with examples, identify acceptable sources of data, minimize redundant data collection, and identify the authoritative data sources that already contain the data elements.
+The Office of the Chief of Staff for Installation Management (OACSIM) Operations Directorate (DAIM-OD) and Environmental Division of the Installation Services Directorate (DAIM-ISE) have published a series of quality assurance plans (QAPs) for data layers with a required business case.
+The purpose of developing these QAPs was to comply with the OACSIM and G3 memorandum, “U.S. Army Installation Geospatial Information & Services Data Proponency, Common Installation Picture, and Quality Assurance Plans (QAP),” and to specify required attributes, reduce variances, prescribe acceptable values with examples, identify acceptable sources of data, minimize redundant data collection, and identify the authoritative data sources that already contain the data elements.

 - What does the Army have planned?